reflexcameras/reflexcamera/RMA.md

 ![Noctule Motion Summary](/img/MotionSummary.jpg)

-#### Example 3: Vegetation and Insect Movement
+#### Example 3: Infra-red Footage Vegetation and Insect Movement

-A tree branch moving on the edge of a building and a moth passing through the field of view.
+A tree branch moving on the edge of a building and a moth passing through the field of view recorded on an infra-red camera.
 This demonstrates the system’s high motion sensitivity and ability to distinguish between environmental movement and potential bat activity.

 ![Moth Motion Summary](/img/rma/moth.png)